stormpath/stormpath-sdk-python/README.md

 [![Build Status](https://travis-ci.org/stormpath/stormpath-sdk-python.png?branch=master)](https://travis-ci.org/stormpath/stormpath-sdk-python)

-Stormpath is the first easy, secure user management and authentication service for developers.
+Stormpath is the first simple and secure user management and authentication service for developers *like you*.
+This Python SDK makes using Stormpath with your application a painless, and even enjoyable process.
-This is the Python SDK to ease integration of its features with any Python language based application.

 ## Install